MiguelSombrero/minesweeper/README.md

 ## TODO

 - Original minesweeper has functionality for opening all the surrounding tiles, when clicking both mouse buttons at the same time, adjacent to flagged tile.
+- User can hit mine with the first opening tile.
+Should change that board is created after the first press.